UlrichYann237/Disney-Movie-Website/README.md

 •	Star wars – Yellow, white and black;

 Graphics:
-The website will have images from parts of the movies and some “Easter eggs”.
-E.g.:
+The website will have images from parts of the movies

 Mock-ups:
 •	Home Page: